-- Be Aware of Your Surroundings: While walking, maintain a sense of situational awareness.
-Keep your eyes up and refrain from texting while walking.
+- Be Aware of Your Surroundings: Keep your eyes up and refrain from texting while walking.
 You should keep at least one ear free and able to hear things happening around you.
-You can only avoid the accidents you are watching out for.

-- Use Sidewalks: The safest place for a pedestrian is the sidewalk.
-If there is no sidewalk present and you have to walk on the street, walk against on-coming traffic and stay as far to the outside of the road as possible.
+- Use Sidewalks: If there is no sidewalk present and you have to walk on the street, walk against on-coming traffic and stay as far to the outside of the road as possible.
 Avoid shortcuts and alleys if possible.

-- Only Cross at the Crosswalk: The safest place to cross a street is at a marked crosswalk.
-Even in areas where crosswalks are automatically activated, stop first and look both ways.
+- Only Cross at the Crosswalk: Even in areas where crosswalks are automatically activated, stop first and look both ways.
 Make sure to press the button and wait for the crossing signal to indicate it is safe to cross.

-- Always Watch for Vehicles in Both Lanes: When crossing at a crosswalk, watch for oncoming vehicles in all lanes to make sure that they have stopped.
-Always assume that the driver cannot see you, and cross when you know that they have stopped.
+- Always Watch for Vehicles in Both Lanes: Always assume that the driver cannot see you, and cross when you know that they have stopped.

 Bicycle/Skateboard Safety Tips:

-- Be Aware of Your Surroundings: You should never ride a bicycle while listening to headphones.
+- Be Aware of Your Surroundings: Never ride a bicycle or skateboard while listening to headphones.
 This prevents you from hearing other cyclists or motorists and increases the likelihood of an accident.

 - Always Yield to Pedestrians: The proper place for a bicycle is on the road, riding with traffic.
 The proper place for a skateboard is on the sidewalk.
 If you have to use a sidewalk, always yield to pedestrians.
 If approaching a pedestrian from behind, make your presence known and indicate on which side of the pedestrian you intend to pass.